Military Veteran, 68, Brutally Attacked In Home Has One Percent Chance To Live, Family Says

-CHICAGO (CBS) — A military veteran is in the hospital after he was savagely beaten in his Hazel Crest home, and the daughter who found him is speaking out.
+CHICAGO (CBS) — A military veteran is in the hospital after he was savagely beaten in his Hazel Crest home Wednesday night, and the daughter who found him is speaking out.

-“He’s had brain surgery,” the man’s granddaughter, Shanae Cross said..
+“He’s had brain surgery,” the man’s goddaughter, Shanae Cross said.
 “Yesterday he made it throughout the surgery, but they gave him a one percent chance to live — one percent.
 Not five, not 90.
 One percent, so we’re depending on God.”

 The victim’s daughter Mary Cross says she discovered her father beaten and unconscious early Thursday morning.